AvinashDalvi89/internetkatta-hashnode/clxls9iiv000g09mfdm9l5zro.md

 Breaking Down the Costs:

-* Team Cost: Namma Yatri adopted the "two-pizza team" rule popularised by Jeff Bezos.
+* **Team Cost**: Namma Yatri adopted the "two-pizza team" rule popularised by Jeff Bezos.
 This keeps teams small, fostering agility and reducing overhead.

-* Maps Cost: Instead of relying on expensive options like Google Maps, Namma Yatri leverages Open Street Map, a free and open-source alternative.
+* **Maps Cost**: Instead of relying on expensive options like Google Maps, Namma Yatri leverages Open Street Map, a free and open-source alternative.

-* Marketing Cost: As discussed earlier, word-of-mouth promotion significantly reduces marketing expenses.
+* **Marketing Cost**: As discussed earlier, word-of-mouth promotion significantly reduces marketing expenses.

-* Server Cost: This is an unavoidable expense, but Namma Yatri likely utilises cloud-based solutions for scalability and cost management.
+* **Server Cost**: This is an unavoidable expense, but Namma Yatri likely utilises cloud-based solutions for scalability and cost management.

 * The Power of Smart Choices